Mizo people: Archaeology

 Other megaliths in Mizoram are Lalruanga Lung, Chhura Lung, Lungvando and Lallula Lung.

 Cuisine

-Traditionally, most non-vegetarian dishes among the Mizos were served on banana leaves, reflecting a rich and distinctive culinary heritage.
-Mustard oil was commonly used in cooking, along with ingredients such as garlic, ginger, and chilli—though overall, Mizo cuisine tends to be milder than that of many other regions.
-Rice is the staple food, typically accompanied by both vegetarian and non-vegetarian curries.
-Bamboo shoots are often used to impart a distinct aroma to many dishes.
+Mmost non-vegetarian dishes among the Mizos were traditionally served on banana leaves, though this is now largely reserved for special occasions.
+When preparing cuisine, Mustard oil is commonly used along with other spices such as garlic, ginger, and chili.
+Mizo cuisine tends to be milder than that of many other regions.
+Rice is the staple food, which they pair with both vegetarian and non-vegetarian curries.
+Bamboo shoots gives a distinct aroma or scent to many dishes.

-The most typical Mizo dish is bai which is mixed vegetables combined with fermented pork fat.
-There are over five different variations of preparing bai among the tribes of Mizoram.Certain traditional practices—such as serving food on banana leaves or the widespread use of bamboo shoots—are now largely reserved for special occasions rather than everyday meals.
+One typical Mizo dish is bai, mixed vegetables combined with fermented pork fat.